rust-lang/rfcs/text/0000-target-tier-policy.md

   do not post comments (automated or manual) on a PR that suggests a block on the PR based on the target.
 (A PR author may choose to help with a tier 3 target but is not required to.)
-- Patches adding or updating tier 3 targets must not break any existing target.
+- Patches adding or updating tier 3 targets must not break any existing tier 2 or tier 1 target, and must not break another tier 3 target without approval of either the compiler team or the maintainers of the other tier 3 target.
+  - In particular, this may come up when working on closely related targets, such as variations of the same architecture with different features.
+Avoid introducing unconditional uses of features that another variation of the target may not have; use conditional compilation or runtime detection, as appropriate, to let each target run code supported by that target.
 - If a tier 3 target shows no signs of activity and has not built for some time, and removing it would improve the quality of the Rust codebase, we may post a PR to remove it; any such PR will be CCed to people who have